ThibaultDucray/Roland-GP8-TouchOSC-Layout/README.md

 - A MIDI card connected to your device and to the GP-8

 # Other files
-I also gave you the main code section writen in LUA. not interested for users.
+I also gave you the main code section writen in Lua, used to encode the Sysex messages.
+Not interesting for users, but good reference for developers, if needed.